BLOG

 To start your zero-turn mower, locate and engage the parking brake.
 The correct starting position for your drive handles requires you to have them wide apart.
 Your PTO should be pushed down into the off position.
 Once these are in place, you can turn your key to the start position which will start the engine.

-Finally, disengage your brake.
-To begin moving (and mowing), push both levers forward together at the same time.
+Finally, disengage your parking brake.
+To begin moving (and mowing), push both steering levers forward together at the same time.
 Your ZRT will move ahead straight.
-If you push the levers all the way out, you’ll find yourself hitting top speeds of 9 MPH.
+If you push the steering levers all the way out, you’ll find yourself hitting top speeds of 9 MPH.
 You’re ready to go.

 How to Drive a Zero-turn Mower